odair-pedro/sonarci/README.md

 docker run odairpedro/sonarci-cli sonarci [command]
 ```

-or the following command to help and usage:
+or the following command for help and usage:

 ```
 docker run odairpedro/sonarci-cli sonarci --help